We invite you to a party you never knew existed...

 Join the conversation #Shebeen

-Age recommendation: 14+ (plot includes strong language and violence)
+Age Guidance: 14+ (some strong language and violent scenes)

-Newham Discount Night: There are a limited number of £5 tickets for the performance on Wednesday 20 June.
-These are available for first time visitors who live or work in Newham (proof of address required) and there's a maximum of 2 per person.
+Newham Discount Night: There are a limited number of £5 tickets for the performance on Wed 20 Jun.
+These are available for first time visitors who live or work in Newham (proof of address required) and there's a maximum of two per person.
 Only available to book in person or over the phone.

 Our ticket prices increase as the theatre fills.
 We always recommend booking early to secure the best seats at the best price.